-Members Key Responsibilities (4 Meetings in 2019) ROBERT D. The Nominating and Corpora ate Governance Committee DIXON (Chair) identifies candidates to serv Directors, e as directors and on committees of the Board of • reviews our corporate governance guidelines on BENNETT J. a regular basis, and MORGAN assists the Board of Director performance. s in its annual review of the Board of Directors' KATHRYN V. ' ROEDEL Governance Committee also undertakes such mmittee by the Board of Directors.
+Members Key Responsibilities (5 Meetings in 2020) ROBERT D. The Nominating and Corporate Governance Committee DIXON (Chair) identifies candidates to serve Directors, e as directors and on committees of the Board of • reviews our corporate governance guidelines on BENNETT J. a regular basis, MORGAN oversees any necessary search new Chief Executive Officer h, selection, and hiring process for appointing a KATHRYN V. ROEDEL effectiveness of the Board of s in its annual review of the performance and Directors and its Committees, and conmental, social, and corporate governance

-The Nominating and Corporate Governance Committee formally met four (4) times in 2019, but members of the Nominating and Corporate Governance Committee met informally among themselves, with management, and other members of the Board from time to time.
+The Nominating and Corporate Governance Committee also undertakes such other tasks delegated to the committee by the Board of Directors.

 Decisions regarding board nominations and corporate governance-related matters were approved by our Board after taking into account the recommendations of the Nominating and Corporate Governance Committee.